Release And Detach: How To Put Aside Stubborn Love

 Many people have experienced lingering feelings after a breakup.
 Aside from the love a person experiences for their ex, their emotions could be tied up with other memories, places, and people, which can make it hard to let them go.
 It can be common to have lingering, intense feelings after ending a relationship, particularly if it was a long or intense pairing.

-Knowing when to let go of stubborn love
+Knowing when to detach or let go of stubborn love

 • You no longer feel supported or encouraged by your partner.
-The time you spend together may not inspire positive feelings, and it may feel as if your interests and needs aren’t important to your partner.
+The time you spend together may not inspire positive feelings, and it may seem as though your interests and needs aren’t important to your partner.

 • Ongoing stress leaves you feeling constantly drained and on edge.